What is a Meme Coin? Understanding Uses, Popularity and Risks

 A single tweet from an influential figure can send a meme coin’s price soaring or plummeting within minutes.

-Also Read: Are Meme Coin Good To Invest In 2025 Or NOT?
+Also Read: Are Meme Coins Good To Invest In 2025 Or NOT?

 How Do Meme Coins Work In The Crypto World?